 There are Internationally Educated Dental Professionals living in Nova Scotia who are permanent residents in Canada and are currently pursuing their license to practice dentistry in this province.
 Many IEDPs are preparing to take the NDEB examinations and/or are applying to the Qualifying Program.
-In order to prepare for the written and practical assessments, and ultimately to practice successfully and effectively in Nova Scotia, IEDPs need a solid understanding of the realities of dental practice here.
+To prepare for the written and practical assessments, and ultimately to practice successfully and effectively in Nova Scotia, IEDPs need a solid understanding of the realities of dental practice here.

 Designed to expose IEDPs to the environment of dental practice in Nova Scotia, the Observership is a volunteer arrangement between an IEDP Observer and a Host Dentist.
 The program is highly flexible and the time frame may be customized to the needs and availability of the Observer and the Host Dentist.
 The program has been reviewed by the Provincial Dental Board, is promoted by the Nova Scotia Dental Association, advised by the IEDP Multi-stakeholder Work Group and operated by the Immigrant Services Association of Nova Scotia (ISANS).

-Who is an Internationally Educated Dental Professional (IEDP)?
+Internationally Educated Dental Professional (IEDP)

 An IEDP is an immigrant dentist who has graduated from a dental school outside Canada.
-The career goal of most Observership applicants will be to qualify for Nova Scotia licensure and work as a dentist in Nova Scotia but others may want to use the Observership to explore alternative careers in related dental fields.
+The career goal of most Observership applicants will be to qualify for Nova Scotia licensure and work as a dentist in Nova Scotia, but others may want to use the Observership to explore alternative careers in related dental fields.
 It is also possible for internationally educated professionals in Dental Hygiene, Dental Assisting or Dental Technology to participate in an Observership.

 To be eligible for this program, an IEDP must have:

-• graduated from a non-accredited university-based dentistry program outside Canada and have been licensed to practice in another jurisdiction
+Graduated from a non-accredited university-based dentistry program outside Canada and have been licensed to practice in another jurisdiction

-• signed a confidentiality agreement
+Signed a confidentiality agreement

-• chosen to settle in Nova Scotia and be a permanent resident of Canada
+Chosen to settle in Nova Scotia and be a permanent resident of Canada

-• have an employment specialist through ISANS
+Have an employment specialist through ISANS

 The Host Dentist is a dentist licensed in Nova Scotia who is willing to provide an IEDP with an Observership opportunity for an agreed upon length of time.
-Accepting IEDPs into a dental practice is arewarding experience.
+Accepting IEDPs into a dental practice is a rewarding experience.
 It will help the IEDP in his or her journey to obtain a license and at the same time can benefit the Host Dentist.